 - Other very hard items like peach pits and avocado seeds

-This will also reveal how much additional labor/personnel is necessary to perform curbside inspections prior to emptying, and if that is something that can be scaled up for a citywide program.
+The trial should also reveal how much additional labor/personnel is necessary to perform curbside inspections prior to emptying, and if that is something that can be scaled up for a citywide program.

 answers to other likely questions that volunteers found useful during the trial

 Can I use bags for the food scraps that go into my cart?